MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Creating-a-Custom-Input-Box.md

 ---

 # Creating a Custom Input Box
-Script a graphical custom input box by using Microsoft .NET Framework form\-building features in Windows PowerShell 3.0 and later releases.
+Script a graphical custom input box by using Microsoft .NET Framework form-building features in Windows PowerShell 3.0 and later releases.

 ## Create a custom, graphical input box
 Copy and then paste the following into Windows PowerShell ISE, and then save it as a Windows PowerShell script (.ps1).